dminus1/genre/README.md

 ```bash
 python generate-print-genre.py --batches 32 --model hyper-1-C1C2-30 --out train-aug-hyper-1-C1C2-30-130x6.1.txt --inp classifier/data/test-single-topic-1-C1C2-10kw-keywords.tsv --maxl 1200 --cap 130
 ```
 It may report "ValueError" after running, but still creates the requested output.
-An example of the output "train-aug-hyper-1-C1C2-30-130x6.1.txt" is provided for comparison.
+The examples of the outputs for all the genres used are provided for comparison ("train-aug-*-1-C1C2-30-130x6.1.txt" ).
 Additional arguments:
 - `--cap` (integer): how many to generate.
 Here, 30 for augmenting training and 100 for augmenting validation sets accordingly.
 - `--maxl` (integer): max number of tokens to output.